mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 attributes or commands) the widget can visualize.
 Apart from the capabilities, each constructor function exposes the `attributes` property, which describes all the configurable HTML attributes of a widget.
-Each HTML attribute is characterized by a name, a data type and a default value.
+Each HTML attribute is characterized by its name, data type and default value.

 ## Control panel application - software stack

 TangoJS is just a set of APIs and widgets.
 To build a real application, other technologies have to be incorporated.
 TangoJS provides widgets that behave like ordinary HTML elements.
-This allows for a seamless integration of TangoJS with any web framework.
+This allows for seamless integration of TangoJS with any web framework.
 It's up to the developer to decide if he/she creates the application using Angular [@www-angular; @darwin2013angularjs], React [@www-react] or just plain DOM APIs.

-Among all frontend frameworks the Facebook's React is often chosen by the developers to create web applications of any scale.
+Among all frontend frameworks the Facebook's React is often chosen by developers to create web applications of any scale.
 Although it comes with some controversial features like the JSX (which, when used, requires transcompilation), and is heavyweight with all its dependencies, a